Hard Money Loan Interest Rates

 A borrower with a strong financial standing with many assets may be able to qualify for a lower interest rate as the risk that this borrower will default on the loan is lower.
 A property in a less desirable or remote area may have a higher interest rate.

 The reason hard money loan interest rates are higher is due to the higher risk the lender is taking on by providing financing for the loan.
-Full documentation of the borrower’s income and credit history are not required for hard money loans, which can be seen as an increased risk factor.
+Full documentation of the borrower’s income and credit history are not always required for hard money loans, which can be seen as an increased risk factor.
 The higher interest rates for hard money is often considered as a convenience fee for quick access to capital that isn’t available elsewhere.

-Points on Hard Money Loans
+What are Points on a Hard Money Loan?

-Hard money lenders charge points as their loan origination fee.
+Hard money lenders typically charge points as a loan origination fee.
 Points often range from 2 to 5 depending on the type of loan and terms requested.
 How much hard money lenders charge for points will depend on various factors such as length of loan term needed, the difficulty involved in funding the specific loan as well as what competitors are charging for a similar hard money loan.

 When receiving a quote from a hard money lender the borrower should ask if the points include all fees or if there are any other costs that will be added to the loan.
 Extra junk fees can significantly increase the cost of the loan for the borrower.

-These fees include the following:
+These 3rd party closing cost fees include the following:

 - Title insurance